 Alexander D. Smith

-Hi!
 My name is Alexander D. Smith (just Alex is fine).
-I am a linguist, and a Senior Research Fellow at the National University of Singapore.
+I am a linguist, and a Principle Investigator at Fudan University.
 I received my Ph.D. from the University of Hawai‘i at Mānoa in 2017 and wrote my dissertation on the languages of Borneo, an island the size of the US state of Texas, and an area of considerable linguistic diversity.

 My Linguistic interests are in historical linguistics, and I focus heavily on the comparative study of Austronesian languages.
 I am currently in charge of managing the content of the Austronesian Comparative Dictionary, a position that was given to me by the late Robert Blust.
 Please feel free to contact me with any questions regarding the ACD.